Spain’s regulatory sandbox is preparing to welcome its first cohort of fintech projects.

 The authority responsible for supervising the projects during their period in the sandbox depends on the fintech’s focus: banking, financial markets or insurance.

-Of the 18-strong first cohort, ten will be supervised by Banco de España (Bank of Spain – the country’s central bank).
-Four projects each will be supervised by the Comisión Nacional del Mercado de Valores (CNMV – the National Securities Market Commission, the government agency responsible for financial regulation of securities markets) and the Dirección General de Seguros y Fondos de Pensiones (DGSFP – the Directorate-General for Insurance and Pension Funds).
+Of the 18-strong first cohort, ten are in line to be supervised by Banco de España (Bank of Spain – the country’s central bank).
+Four projects each are due to be supervised by the Comisión Nacional del Mercado de Valores (CNMV – the National Securities Market Commission, the government agency responsible for financial regulation of securities markets) and the Dirección General de Seguros y Fondos de Pensiones (DGSFP – the Directorate-General for Insurance and Pension Funds).

-Projects heading into the sandbox include Dalion, a blockchain-based digital identity verification solution; and Cobertoo, a Madrid-based start-up offering peer-to-peer insurance for smart-phones.
+Projects include Dalion, a blockchain-based digital identity verification solution; and Cobertoo, a Madrid-based start-up offering peer-to-peer insurance for smart-phones.

 ‘Road to innovation starts now’